storiesjs/stories/packages/components/src/addons/addon-actions/readme.md

-# Panel Actions (stories-panel-actions)
+# stories-addon-actions

-stories-panel-actions displays a panel with logged actions.
+The stories-addon-actions displays a panel with data received by event handler (callback) arguments in your stories.

 <!-- Auto Generated Below -->